 What does it mean to master a martial art?
 At what stage is one considered a master?
 Black belts are a dime a dozen, aren’t they?
 And many of them will be taken out quickly by an MMA pro who might or might not have a belt.
 How about the Shaolin monks?
 Masters of their art?
 What makes them so?
 What is the criteria for even becoming a Shaolin Monk, or training with them, much less graduating as a master monk or entering the ranks which are eligible to teach.
 Ever see Kung Fu Panda?

 And did that guy ever reach the level of this guy?

 Check out these two guys.
 Two spiritual masters.

 What does that even mean?
 One’s black, one’s white.
 One’s Aghori one’s Shivnetra.
-In this photo one is master one is disciple and though I consider myself master now I would still defer to Him, usually, if He were still alive.
-Like Hanuman says to Lord Rama,
+In this photo one is master one is disciple.
+And though I’m now the living ashram, I’d still defer to Him, usually, if He were alive.
+Like Hanuman says to Lord Rama:

 When I believe I am the body, then I am your faithful servant.
 When I know I am the soul, I know myself to be a spark of your eternal Light.
 And when I have the vision of truth, you and I, my Lord, are one and the same.

 Yogi and master, two titles not generally used together, as in Master Yogi.
 The two words should be synonymous, but in reality there are yogin whom I would not call master.
 Master means the highest level of attainment on the path.
 On the path of Yoga it means perfect control, and this and that.

 But there are other spiritual paths, too.
 Perhaps as many spiritual paths as there are physical and mental paths.